prep-gh/flowcrypt-docs/_pages/technical/security.md

 If you are an enterprise customer looking to deploy FlowCrypt and you are blocked on missing hardware token support, please email us at `human@flowcrypt.com` about your organization, amount of seats required and what kind of smartcard and opearating system you use.
 We will do our best to cater to your needs.

+## EFAIL mitigation

+Published in 2018, EFAIL describes a class of attacks affecting email encryption software.
+FlowCrypt is safe from these attacks.
+When user receives a modified (potentially dangerous) encrypted message, such message will not be automatically rendered.
+Instead, user will see a security warning, and an option to decrypt such message manually.

 ## Public Source Code

 Our source code is publicly available for review at [github.com/FlowCrypt{{site.data.i.external}}](https://github.com/FlowCrypt/).